curious-odd-man/RgxGen/ai/120-dollar-caret-support/03-implementation-optimization-summary-prompt.md

 ### Expected graph resources

 ```
-src/test/resources/   (referenced as ../../src/test/resources from the test file location)
+testdata/dollar-and-caret/<enum name>.puml
 ```

 Each file describes the expected optimized graph for a test case.
-The format is likely JSON or a custom serialization.
+The format is PlantUml file.
 The comment in the brief says *"Some of them are not entirely correct — I need more thoughts on that"* — meaning some expected outputs may need revision once the optimizer logic is firmed up.